GoogleCloudPlatform/professional-services-data-validator/README.md

                         See: *Validation Reports* section [--service-account or -sa PATH_TO_SA_KEY]
                         Service account to use for BigQuery result handler output.
-  [--filters SOURCE_FILTER:TARGET_FILTER]
+  [--wildcard-include-string-len or -wis]
+                        If flag is present, include string columns in aggregation as len(string_col) [--filters SOURCE_FILTER:TARGET_FILTER]
                         Colon separated string values of source and target filters.
                         If target filter is not provided, the source filter will run on source and target tables.